omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 * Other validation checks
 * Signing uses 2 factor authentication ( password and a external hardware token )

+Non-EV certificate signing requires only the password.
+Use a large and hard to break password.
-Non-EV certificates require onlty the password.
-Keep yours safe on external drive, not anywhere in the computer.
+Keep it on external drive, not anywhere in the computer.

 # Signing files